Reon-02/PCB-Design-with-KiCad-Udemy/02_Breadboard_Power_Supply/README.md

 An LED with a current-limiting resistor is used as a power indicator.
 The LED turns on when the board is powered.

-The regulated 5 V and 3.3 V outputs are then made available through dedicated connectors and screw terminals for connection to a breadboard or external circuit.
+The regulated 5 V and 3.3 V outputs are made available through dedicated connectors and screw terminals for connection to a breadboard or external circuit.

 ---

 ## Schematic